jcmangubat/torres-pest-control/content/services/termite-inspections-and-proofing.md

-# Termite Inspections & Proofing
-See what you can’t see—professional termite inspections and proofing to detect threats early and block them from coming back.
+**S**ee what you can’t see—professional termite inspections and proofing to detect threats early and block them from coming back.

 ![Termite Inspection Banner](/images/services/tpc_srvc_8.jpg)